-§8.1 The purpose of this Article shall be to provide a forum to discuss, consider and attempt to resolve, where appropriate and consistent with the terms of this Agreement, matters of interest to either or both parties identified below.

-§8.2 Representatives of the Governor's Office of Employee Relations shall meet with UUP representatives at mutually agreed upon times to discuss matters of interest raised by either party.
-If desired by the other party, the party requesting the meeting shall submit a written agenda in advance of the meeting.

-§8.3 The Chancellor, or designee, shall meet with UUP representatives twice each semester for the purpose of discussing matters of interest raised by either party, including those matters necessary to the implementation and administration of this Agreement which are University-wide in nature.
+- §8.1 The purpose of this Article shall be to provide a forum to discuss, consider and attempt to resolve, where appropriate and consistent with the terms of this Agreement, matters of interest to either or both parties identified below. - §8.2 Representatives of the Governor's Office of Employee Relations shall meet with UUP representatives at mutually agreed-upon times to discuss matters of interest raised by either party.
+If desired by the other party, the party requesting the meeting shall submit a written agenda in advance of the meeting. - §8.3 The Chancellor, or designee, shall meet with UUP representatives twice each semester for the purpose of discussing matters of interest raised by either party, including those matters necessary to the implementation and administration of this Agreement which are University-wide in nature.
 A written agenda shall be submitted by UUP to the Chancellor no less than five days before the scheduled date of the meeting.
 At the discretion of the Chancellor, additional matters for discussion may be placed on the agenda.
-Nothing contained herein shall prevent the Chancellor, or designee, and UUP representatives from meeting on a less frequent basis upon mutual agreement.

-§8.4 A College President, or designee, shall meet with local UUP representatives once each month to discuss matters of interest raised by either party, including those matters necessary to the implementation and administration of this Agreement which are local in nature.
+Nothing contained herein shall prevent the Chancellor, or designee, and UUP representatives from meeting on a less frequent basis upon mutual agreement. - §8.4 College Labor-Management Meetings - a.
+A College President, or designee, shall meet with local UUP representatives once each month to discuss matters of interest raised by either party, including those matters necessary to the implementation and administration of this Agreement which are local in nature.
 The College President shall attend these meetings at least once each semester.
 A written agenda shall be submitted by UUP to the College President ten working days before the scheduled date of the meeting, whenever feasible.
 In no event shall the agenda be submitted less than five working days before the scheduled date of the meeting.
-At the discretion of the College President, or designee, additional matters for discussion may be placed on the agenda with five working days' notice to the local UUP, whenever feasible.
-In no event shall the College President, or designee, place additional matters on the agenda with less than two working days' notice to the local UUP.
+At the discretion of the College President, or designee, additional matters for discussion may be placed on the agenda with five working days' notice to the local UUP chapter, whenever feasible.
+In no event shall the College President, or designee, place additional matters on the agenda with less than two working days' notice to the local UUP chapter.
 Nothing contained herein shall prevent the College President, or designee, and local UUP representatives from meeting on a less frequent basis upon mutual agreement.

-§8.5 University Colleges of Technology (UTC): The Executive Director, or designee, shall meet with UUP representatives twice each semester for the purpose of discussing matters of interest raised by either party, including those matters necessary to the implementation and administration of this Agreement, which relate to the University Colleges of Technology Alliance.
-A written agenda shall be submitted by UUP to the UTC Executive Director no less than five days before the scheduled date of the meeting.
-At the discretion of the UTC Executive Director, additional matters for discussion may be placed on the agenda.
-Nothing contained herein shall prevent the Executive Director of the UTC Alliance, or designee, and UUP representatives from meeting on a less frequent basis upon mutual agreement.
+b.
+A College President, or designee, shall meet with local UUP representatives once each month to discuss matters of interest pertaining exclusively to part-time employees raised by either party, including those matters necessary to the implementation and administration of this Agreement which are local in nature.
+A written agenda shall be submitted by UUP to the College President ten working days before the scheduled date of the meeting, whenever feasible.
+In no event shall the agenda be submitted less than five working days before the scheduled date of the meeting.
+At the discretion of the College President, or designee, additional matters for discussion may be placed on the agenda with five working days' notice to the local UUP chapter, whenever feasible.
+In no event shall the College President, or designee, place additional matters on the agenda with less than two working days' notice to the local UUP chapter.
+Nothing contained herein shall prevent the College President, or designee, and local UUP representatives from meeting on a less frequent basis upon mutual agreement.